Brannigan (film): Home media

 On 2 October 2001 Brannigan was released on DVD for the first time.

 The film is available through Amazon.com in a two-pack with Killer Force, and was released for the first time on Blu-ray through Screen Archives Entertainment on 8 July 2014.
+The British Film Institute released Brannigan on Blu-ray for the first time in the UK on August 21, 2023.